MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.distinct['t]-function-[fsharp].md

 This function is named `Distinct` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example
-The following example demonstrates the use of Seq.distinct.
+The following example demonstrates the use of `Seq.distinct`.
 The example generates the binary representation of a number as a sequence.
 It then determines that the only unique numbers are 0 and 1.

 [!code-fsharp[Main](snippets/fssequences/snippet22.fs)]